-Secure your residency in Spain in time for Brexit - or face possibility of tougher rules
+Secure your property in Spain in time for Brexit - or face possibility of tougher rules

 UK nationals living in Spain or owning Spanish property can feel reassured that little will change while the Brexit transition period is underway.
 But with no certainty beyond 2020, time is running out to secure your position and lock in guaranteed protections.